markneub/redditq/README.md

 # redditq: minimal image browser for reddit.com

-[redditq](https://www.redditq.com/ "redditq.com") is a minimal image browser for [reddit](https://www.reddit.com/ "reddit.com").
+redditq ([redditq.com](https://www.redditq.com/ "redditq.com")) is an image browser for [reddit](https://www.reddit.com/ "reddit.com").
+It features a minimal user interface and is designed to be controlled via keyboard shortcuts.

 ## Keyboard Controls

-redditq is designed to be used with a keyboard and allows easy navigation of images with your left or right hand.
-Here are the main commands.
+Here are the commands:

 ### Navigation
 <kbd>A</kbd> or <kbd>←</kbd> previous image